New merch store is live. Stickers, patches, and pin-up art. Shop now

 Expanded compatibility for HK and B&T platforms opens the Arc V2 to users outside the AR ecosystem.
 This is notable given that most FRT manufacturers focus exclusively on AR-pattern rifles.
 The multiple selector throw options provide ergonomic flexibility without requiring different trigger units.

 With a March 2026 release timeline, the Arc V2 positions itself as a refined option for shooters who want FRT capability without sacrificing smoothness or compatibility.
 The complete redesign rather than incremental update suggests AS Designs is committed to improving the category rather than coasting on the original Arc's reputation.
+For hands-on testing of the current V1 on the SIG MCX Spear LT, see our ARC-Fire review.

 Check our Platform Catalog for AR platforms compatible with the Arc V2 and other trigger upgrades.
+For a full comparison of AR-15 charging handles, see our charging handle guide.